ximzzzzz/KTT/README.md

 # KTT

-KT Telecop AI security AnomalyDetection
+KT Telecop AI security Anomaly Detection

+## Objective

+classify if it's real criminal or false alarm

+## data

+all of the sensor data stored in KTT security center from 2018 to 2019

+## model structure